bitcoinerlab/web/src/guides/standardTransactions.md

 Instead of passing `{keyPath: '0/1'}`, we could have also used `{change: 0, index: 1}`.

-By running `descriptorLegacy.getAddress()`, we can obtain the corresponding Bitcoin address, `moovc1JqGrz4v6FA2U8ks8ZqjSwjv3yRKQ`.
+By running `legacyOutput.getAddress()`, we can obtain the corresponding Bitcoin address, `moovc1JqGrz4v6FA2U8ks8ZqjSwjv3yRKQ`.
 We have already sent some funds to this address, so you don't need to perform this step yourself.
 You can verify the transaction that funded the address using a [block explorer](https://tinyurl.com/mu82nmzw).

 To confirm the generated address from the mnemonic and key path provided, you can use [Ian Coleman's BIP39 Tool](https://iancoleman.io/bip39/) (make sure to select "Testnet" as the coin type).